SleekPanther/java-math-improved-round/README.md

 # Java Rounding Improved
-A simple functions that allows you to specificy the number of decimals when rounding
+A simple function that allows you to specificy the number of decimals when rounding Uses Java's built-in `Math.round()` method combined with a well-known rounding trick